 So, if you’ve ever wondered ‘can I make a green screen with any color?’ the answer is yes!
 You just need to be aware of any color conflicts with the rest of the scene that you’re recording.

-Why Do You Use It?
+Why Do You Use a Green Screen?

 Now the real question becomes: why and when would somebody use a green screen?